AmirAbaskohi/Machine-Learning-Course-Homeworks/README.md

-# Machine-Learning-Course-Homeworks
+# Machine Learning Course Homeworks
-This repository contains my answers to machine learning course homeworks.
+I have uploaded my machine learning course's homeworks from my BS.c at the University of Tehran to this repository.